KahWee - Web Development, AI Tools & Tech Trends

 Lambda's clunky deployment wasn't an oversight—it reflected AWS's serverless philosophy.
 Functions should be small, focused, and stable.
 If you're deploying constantly, you're probably doing too much in one function.

-Modern developer tools have smoothed the deployment experience with frameworks like Serverless, SAM, and Terraform.
-These tools are better for productivity, but something was lost: the forcing function that made you think about modularity.
+Modern developer tools have smoothed deployment with Serverless, SAM, and Terraform.
+These tools improve productivity, but something was lost: the forcing function that made you think about modularity.

-Sometimes friction is a feature, not a bug.
-The best constraints don't block you—they push you toward better solutions.
+Sometimes friction is a feature.
+The best constraints push you toward better solutions.

 Lambda in 2016 vs. Today

-Lambda's primitive deployment in 2016 taught me a valuable lesson about constraints and design.
-The platform has matured significantly since then (containerized functions, streaming responses, better monitoring), but the core insight remains: the best tools make you think differently about problems.
+The platform has matured since then—containerized functions, streaming responses, better monitoring.
+The core insight remains: the best tools make you think differently about problems.

-AWS Lambda pushed me to think small and modular.
-That turned out to be exactly the right idea.
+Lambda pushed me to think small and modular.
+That approach turned out to be exactly right.

-Fast forward to 2025, and the serverless landscape has evolved significantly.
-Cloudflare Workers offers similar serverless capabilities with edge deployment and often simpler configuration than Lambda.
-The fundamental concepts from Lambda's early days still apply, but the tooling has gotten much better.
+Fast forward to 2025, and the serverless landscape evolved.
+Cloudflare Workers offers similar serverless capabilities with edge deployment and simpler configuration than Lambda.
+The fundamentals from Lambda's early days still apply, but the tooling has gotten much better.